Lrigami/FreeCodeCamp-Projects/Certif-ResponsiveWebDesign/ThirdProject-TechnicalDocumentationPage/README.md

-# FreeCodeCamp Third Project
+# FreeCodeCamp Third Project - Technical Documentation Page
-## Technical Documentation Page
+## Initialisation
+Clone the repository of each project.
+Then launch the index.html file.

+## Instructions for the project :
 User Stories:

 - [x] You can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation)